Linaqruf/modelscope-migration/README.md

 Contributions are welcome!
 Please feel free to submit issues or pull requests.

+## 📜 Changelog

+### [2025-12-22]
+- **Fixed**: Reliable private repository creation.
+Previously, if the initial creation failed, the tool would fallback to `upload_folder` which defaults to public visibility.
+Now, repository creation is explicitly handled with the user-selected visibility before any upload starts.

 ## 📄 License

 This project is open source and available under the Apache 2.0 License.